micsey/ttyebus/README.md

  - On ***all*** hardware, call "sudo raspi-config" - Interfacing Options - Serial - and disable the login shell and the serial port hardware.
 Press finish and the system should reboot.

   - You may verify this by typing "ls -l /dev".
-The "ttyAMA0" should no longer be listed.
+The "ttyAMA0" or "ttyS0" should no longer be listed.

   - On ***Raspberry Pi 4*** verify that file /boot/config.txt does ***NOT*** contain a line "enable_uart=0".
 If the line exists remove or comment (#) this line.